-3. / As Use case , select Bootsplash .
+3. / As Use case , : select Bootsplash.

 Firmware ( Customizations

-Firmware Customization Details
+Customization Details

 Name: Bootsplash

-Use case: Select Use Case Select Use Case
+Use case: Select Use Case

 Start button

 Start menu

 Taskbar background

 Screensaver

 Screensaver (custom partition)

-Bootsplash
+Bootsplash vare customization use case.

 Wallpaper

 Please note:

 If multiple use cases of the same type are assigned to the device,

 only the use case with the highest priority is effective.

-Example:

-It is possible to assign a wallpaper and a screensaver to a device.
+Example: It is possible to assign a wallpaper and a screensaver to a device.

 Both customizations are used.

 Furthermore, it is possible to assign two screensaver customizations to one device.

 However, the firmware customization with the lesser ID will be ignored.

-- 4. Select the image file for your bootsplash: - Click Choose file if you have already uploaded a file to the UMS Server. - Click Upload file if you want to upload a new file. - The file name must not contain any blank spaces or special characters such as %, §, umlauts, etc. The file types supported for a bootsplash are JPG, BMP, and PNG. - The optimum size of the picture is 800 x 600 pixels.
+- 4. Select the image file for your bootsplash: - Click Choose file if you have already uploaded a file to the UMS Server. - Click Upload file if you want to upload a new file. - The file name must not contain any blank spaces or special characters such as %, \$, umlauts, etc. The following file types are supported: JPG, JPEG, BMP, and PNG. - The optimum size of the picture is 800 x 600 pixels.

-Firmware Customizations
+Firmware Customizations ×

 Firmware Customization Details

-Name: Bootsplash

-Use case: Bootsplash T
+Name: Bootsplash Use case: Bootsplash • ]

-🏒 Image bootsplash.png Choose file Upload file Clear
+🗼 Image bootsplash.png Choose file Upload file Clear

-🙏 Horizontal position 50
+칥 Horizontal position 50

 🙏 Vertical position 50

-🙏 Progress horizontal position O 90
+칥 Progress horizontal position 90

-🙏 Progress vertical position 90
+🗼 Progress vertical position 90

 - 5. Define the position of your bootsplash. - 6.
-Optionally, click Next to assign this new firmware customization to a device or a device directory. - 7.
+Click Next to assign this new firmware customization to a device or a device directory.
+Or assign it later per drag & drop or via Assigned objects. - 7.
 Click Finish to save your new firmware customization.